mitranim/sublime-sql/archive_yaml/readme.md

+**Note**: the SBNF implementation is considered "primary".
+The manual YAML implementation is archived for now.
+If you wish to use these syntaxes, remove the line `hidden: true` from these files.

 ## Overview

-Sublime Text syntax for Postgres SQL.
-Written in [SBNF](https://github.com/BenjaminSchaaf/sbnf):
+Sublime Text syntax definitions for SQL:

-  * Source file: `pgsql.sbnf`.
-  * Auto-generated syntax: `pgsql.sublime-syntax`.
+  * Built from scratch.
+  * Only Postgres dialect.
+  * Designed for extension via inheritance.

 Differences from the built-in SQL syntax and the PgSQL package available on Package Control: